X16Community/x16-rom/README.md

 	* Prevent clobbering a directory upon file overwrite. [stefan-b-jakobsson]
 * KEYMAP
 	* The PS/2 "MENU" key is now recognized and returns a petscii $06. [stefan-b-jakobsson]
-	* The PS/2 "INTL 1" key is now recognized and can be used in layouts that support it, such as pt-BR. [stefan-b-jakobsson]
+	* The PS/2 "INT'L 1" key is now recognized and can be used in layouts that support it, such as pt-BR. [stefan-b-jakobsson]
 * BASIC
 	* Quoted numerics for changing the default device number, such as with DOS"9" should now work. [irmen]
 	* `LIST` output can be paused and unpaused with the space bar.
 While paused, PgDn and Down will advance the listing by a page and by a line respectively. [zpc0070]
-	* Prevent the `OLD` command from hanging if there is no program listing to restore.
+	* Prevent the `OLD` command from hanging if there is no valid program listing to restore.
 [JimmyDansbo]
 	* The butterfly on the splash screen is now symmetrical. [stefanoborini]
 	* New `TDATA()` and `TATTR()` functions to return the screen code at specific tile addresses on VERA layer 1.
 [JimmyDansbo]
 	* Calling POKE with pointer functions such as `POKE <address>,POINTER(<var>)` should now work properly inline.
 Prior to this change, the expression in the second argument could corrupt the POKE pointer.